Berdox/Titanfall-1-AutoSplitter/README.md

   - Automatically splits for all levels in **100%**, **Pilot**, and **Titan Training**.

 - **Reset**
-  - Automatically resets when returning to the main menu or on failed runs.
+  - Automatically resets when returning to the main menu on failed runs.